FREE TRIAL UPGRADE!

-The Pipeline and Hazardous Materials Safety Administration’s (PHMSA) mission is to protect people and the environment by advancing the safe transportation of energy and other hazardous materials that are essential to our daily lives.
-To accomplish this, PHMSA establishes national policy, sets and enforces standards, educates, and conducts research to prevent incidents.
-PHMSA also prepares the public and first responders to reduce consequences if an incident should occur.
+The Pipeline and Hazardous Materials Safety Administration (PHMSA) is focused on protecting people and the environment by ensuring the safe transportation of energy and other hazardous materials that are part of our everyday lives.
+To do this, PHMSA sets national policy, develops and enforces safety standards, provides education, and conducts research to help prevent incidents.
+It also works to prepare the public and first responders to reduce the impact if something does go wrong.

 Historical note